By Ron Knecht and Geoffrey Lawrence

 Ron Knecht is Nevada Controller.
 Geoffrey Lawrence is Assistant Controller at this writing.

 775-882-2935 | 775-684-5777

 We are the official Nevada Republican Party-affiliated organization in Douglas County.
-We focus on voter registration and information as well as helping turn out voters for elections.
-We currently represent 19,068 registered Douglas County Republicans and over 90% voted in 2016, best in the state.
+We focus on voter registration, voter information and help turn out voters for elections, conduct Precinct and Caucus meetings and the bi annual County Convention; all with volunteers.
+Currently representing 22,015 registered Douglas County Republicans and expect over 90% turnout of active voters this November.

 © COPYRIGHT 2017.
 ALL RIGHTS RESERVED.
 Gardnerville Web Design.